MilosSimic/Travis-tutorial/CD.md

 ```

 * Commit and push your change and that should trigger Travis build and deploy to remote host server.

-* It is not good thing to run travis for every branch and every build and also to deploy every time.
-So we need to restrict deploy on changes on master branch.
-For this Travis provide some environmet variables that we can use to test is push on master branch.
+* It is not good to run deploy every time.
+So we need to restrict deploy only for changes on master branch.
+Travis provide some [environmet variables](https://docs.travis-ci.com/user/environment-variables/#Default-Environment-Variables) that we can use to test is push on the master branch.
 You can see details [here](https://stackoverflow.com/questions/27896816/how-to-check-if-master-branch-pushed-with-a-tag-under-travis)

 ## More links
 1) [Great tutorial](https://www.linux.com/learn/automatically-deploy-build-images-travis) used to crate this one :D.